-(2) Remove the retainer attaching the vacuum advance unit to the breaker plate advance arm.

-(3) Remove the two screws and lockwashers attaching the vacuum advance unit to the distributor housing and remove the unit.

-(4) Remove the primary lead wire and rubber grommet as an assembly.
+- (2) Remove the retainer attaching the vacuum advance unit to the breaker plate advance arm. - (3) Remove the two screws and lockwashers attaching the vacuum advance unit to the distributor housing and remove the unit. - (4) Remove the primary lead wire and rubber grommet as an assembly.
 Push the grommet towards the inside of distributor to remove.
-Do not pull the wire.

-(5) Remove the two screws and lockwashers attaching the breaker plate to the housing and lift out the breaker plate, points and condenser as an assembly.

-(6) Remove the oil wick from the distributor cam (Fig. 81).
+Do not pull the wire - (5) Remove the two screws and lockwashers attaching the breaker plate to the housing and lift out the breaker plate, points and condenser as an assembly. - (6) Remove the oil wick from the distributor cam (Fig. 83).
 Remove the spring clip from the oil well in the cam and remove the cam and yoke assembly and spacer.

-If the side play exceeds .006 inch in the "Shaft and Bushing Wear Test", replace the bushings and/ or distributor shaft as follows:
+If the side play exceeds .006 inch in the "Shaft and Bushing Wear Test", replace the bushings and/or distributor shaft as follows:

-(a) Remove the distributor drive collar retaining pin and slide the collar off the end of the shaft.
+(a) Remove the distributor drive collar retaining

+pin and slide the collar off the end of the shaft.
-(b) Use a fine file to clean the burrs from around the pin hole in the shaft and remove the lower thrust washer.

-(c) Push the shaft up and remove it through the top of the distributor body.
-Remove the upper thrust washer.
+- (b) Use a fine file to clean the burrs from around the pin hole in the shaft and remove the lower thrust washer. - (c) Push the shaft up and remove it through the top of the distributor body.
+Remove the upper thrust washer. - (d) Remove the shaft oiler and lift out the oiler wick.